-Theorem 56.
+THEOREM 57.
 Every planar graph with n vertices has a 3-dimensional grid drawing with O(n) volume.

-Lemma 55 and Theorems 53 and 54 imply the following strengthenings of Theorem 56.
+Lemma 56 and Theorems 54 and 55 imply the following strengthenings of Theorem 57.

-Theorem 57.
-Every graph with Euler genus g and n vertices has a 3-dimensional grid drawing with $g^{O(g^{4/7})}n$ volume.
+THEOREM 58.
+Every graph with Euler genus g and n vertices has a 3-dimensional grid drawing with $q^{O(g^{4/7})}n$ volume.

-Theorem 58.
-For every proper minor-closed class $\mathcal{G}$ , every graph in $\mathcal{G}$ with n vertices has a 3-dimensional grid drawing with O(n) volume.
+THEOREM 59.
+For every proper minor-closed class G, every graph in G with n vertices has a 3dimensional grid drawing with O(n) volume.

 As shown in Section 9.2, (g, k)-planar graphs, (g, d)-map graphs and (g, k)-string graphs have bounded track-number (for fixed g, k, d).
-By Lemma 55, such graphs have 3-dimensional grid drawings with O(n) volume.
+By Lemma 56, such graphs have 3-dimensional grid drawings with O(n) volume.

-10 Open Problems
+10 OPEN PROBLEMS

-- 1. What is the maximum queue-number of planar graphs?
+(1) What is the maximum queue-number of planar graphs?
 We can tweak our proof of Theorem 1 to show that every planar graph has queue-number at most 48, but it seems new ideas are required to obtain a significant improvement.
-The best lower bound on the maximum queue-number of planar graphs is 4, due to Alam et al. [2]. - More generally, does every graph with Euler genus g have o(g) queue-number?
+The best lower bound on the maximum queue-number of planar graphs is 4, due to Alam et al. [2].

+More generally, does every graph with Euler genus g have o(g) queue-number?
 Complete graphs provide a $\Theta(\sqrt{g})$ lower bound.
-Note that every graph with Euler genus g has $O(\sqrt{g})$ stack-number [78]. - 2.
-As discussed in Section 1 it is open whether there is a function f such that $\operatorname{sn}(G) \leq f(\operatorname{qn}(G))$ for every graph G. Heath et al. [63] proved that every 1-queue graph has stack-number at most 2.
-Dujmović and Wood [51] showed that there is such a function f if and only if every 2-queue graph has bounded stack-number. - Similarly, it is open whether there is a function f such that $qn(G) \leq f(sn(G))$ for every graph G. Heath et al. [63] proved that every 1-stack graph has queue-number at most 2.
+Note that every graph with Euler genus g has $O(\sqrt{g})$ stack-number [84].

+(2) As discussed in Section 1, it is open whether there is a function f such that $sn(G) \leq f(qn(G))$ for every graph G. Heath et al. [66] proved that every 1-queue graph has stack-number at most 2.
+Dujmović and Wood [54] showed that there is such a function f if and only if every 2-queue graph has bounded stack-number.

+Similarly, it is open whether there is a function f such that $qn(G) \leq f(sn(G))$ for every graph G. Heath et al. [66] proved that every 1-stack graph has queue-number at most 2.
 Since 2-stack graphs are planar, this paper solves the first open case of this question.
-Dujmović and Wood [51] showed that there is such a function f if and only if every 3-stack graph has bounded queue-number. - 3.
-Ossona de Mendez, Oum, and Wood [82] introduced the following definition: A graph G is said to be k-close to Euler genus g if every subgraph H of G has a drawing in a surface of Euler genus g with at most k | E(H)| crossings (that is, with O(k) crossings per edge on average).
-Does every such graph have queue-number at most f(g,k) for some function f? - 4.
-Is there a proof of Theorem 3 that does not use the graph minor structure theorem and with more reasonable bounds?
+Dujmović and Wood [54] showed that there is such a function f if and only if every 3-stack graph has bounded queue-number.